Risk management

 The effectiveness of these actions is evaluated annually, determining the degree of implementation and the strength of controls.
 The results of risk management are presented to the President's Committee and the Audit and Risk Committee for feedback and recommendations for continuous improvement and appropriate risk-based decision-making.

-Regarding the GEB Control Effectiveness indicator, approximately 200 strategic risk controls and 400 process risk controls were monitored in 2024, yielding an effectiveness indicator result of 85%, which is within the established target of 80%.
+Regarding GEB's Control Effectiveness indicator: during 2025, approximately 82 strategic risk controls and 605 process risk controls were monitored, yielding a control effectiveness indicator result of 85%, which falls within the established target of 80%.

 Risk exposure analysis is conducted bimonthly for the electric power and gas businesses of GEB and its subsidiaries.
 The most relevant information is consolidated and presented to the GEB Audit and Risk Committee for feedback.